-The Global Challenges Research Fund (GCRF) is a £1.5 billion fund that supports cutting-edge research to address challenges faced by developing countries.
-It is part of the UK’s official development assistance (ODA).
+The Global Challenges Research Fund (GCRF) supports cutting-edge research to address challenges faced by developing countries.
+It is part of the UK’s official development assistance (ODA) and is managed by the Department for Business, Energy and Industrial Strategy.

 The fund addresses the United Nations sustainable development goals.
 It aims to maximise the impact of research and innovation to improve lives and opportunity in the developing world.